bobsub218/Building-smartcontracts-and-dapps-on-Solana-blockchain-Tutorial/README.md

 solana-test-validator --log
 ```

-Once setup we can test it by running a simple hello world application
+Once setup we can test it by running a simple hello world application.
 ```
 git clone https://github.com/solana-labs/example-helloworld.git
 cd example-helloworld/